 Experimental Results

-The alternative configuration of the proposed joint chroma coding was also tested on top of VTM 4.0 [3] according to the JVET common test conditions [4].
-The average coding results are given in the following table.
+The alternative configuration of the proposed joint chroma coding was also tested on top of VTM 4.0 [3] according to the JVET common test conditions [4] as well as the CE7 low-QP configuration (base QPs 2, 7, 12, 17, limited to 100 coded frames).
+The average coding results are given in the following tables.
 Again, detailed results are provided in the accompanying Excel documents, and the decoding runtime (dec. time) for all configurations lies between 98% and 101% and could not be measured more accurately.